Click on the photos for full page versions. All photos © Gloria Rolando, 2001

 Raíces de mi corazon by Gloria Rolando

 The Mambi Army was the National Army of Liberation that defeated the Spanish through two wars: 1868 to 1878 and again, 1895 to 1898.
-Mambi is a Congo word.
-Recent estimates of the participation of Cubans of African descent in the Mambi run as high as 92%.
+Mambi is likely a Congo word.
+Recent estimates of the participation of Cubans of African descent in the Mambi Army run as high as 92%, but the more widely accepted figure in Cuba is 85%.
+This encounters resistance in Miami, where they prefer to think of the Mambi army as having a more important ibero spanish component.

 Antonio Maceo, "the Bronze Titan," led the Mambi Army.
 His second in command was Quintín Bandera.
 In typical Congo fashion, their ritual roles were reversed: Bandera was the Tata Nkisi of the Mambi Army Nganga, the prenda or "magic cauldron" of the Mambises.
-And Antonio Maceo was the Mayordomo or Bakonfula of the prenda, which today is still a working prenda in Regla.
+And Antonio Maceo was the Mayordomo or Bakonfula of the prenda, which today is is said to still be a working prenda in Regla.

 Invited by a Cuban plantocracy that was worried about the ascendancy of blacks, the Americans with Teddy Roosevelt intervened in 1898, routing a Spanish force that had already been defeated by the Mambi Army.
 And ironically enough, we now know that the 10th Cavalry, the Buffalo Soldiers, played a vital role in Teddy Roosevelt's adventure, providing the critical push that took San Juan Hill.